andreafooo/Thesis_Balancing_Unfairness_POI/README.md

 6. In the ```config.py```you can specify which contexts (Geographical, Social, Temporal, Interaction) each dataset features.
 For our study, social connections are not relevant, therefore we remove them from the data.
 Run the script ```main.py``` and choose the desired model and dataset.
 To reproduce the results, use "sum" fusion method.
 Create a folder with this exact structure in the ```BASE_DIR/datasets/<dataset>_dataset/recommendations``` subdirectory: ```<dataset>_sample-contextpoi-<model_name>-Jan-01-2024_09-00-00``` and manually place the respective Outputs/Eval_ and Outputs/Scores_ files for the respective model into this directory.
 Return to this repository, open the script ```capri_postprocessing.py```, specify the desired datasets and run the script to process the outputs (general evaluation and top-k recommendations) to be in line with those produced by RecBole.

 Note: In case of an error in CAPRI try: If you produce multiple recommendations with the same model and dataset, you may have to delete the files inside ```<CAPRI ROOT DIR>/<Models>/<model name>/savedModels```to avoid errors.
 If you receive an error regarding the dataSize, it may help to include an empty file named socialRelations.txt with the dataset files.
 Check out their docs [docs](https://capri.readthedocs.io/en/latest/index.html) for further information.

+Alternatively, clone [my fork of the CAPRI repository](https://github.com/andreafooo/CAPRI) to skip the steps above.

 ### Popularity Calibration